The Simple Economics of Approximately Optimal Auctions

 \section{Approximation}

-In previous sections, we have shown that for any collection of agents the marginal revenue mechanism can be implemented.
-We know that for context-free agents, this extracts the optimal revenue.
-In this section, we show that this revenue is a good approximation to the optimal revenue quite generally.
+In previous sections, we have shown that for any service constrained environment the marginal revenue mechanism can be implemented.
+In \autoref{sec:general} we have also shown that for revenue linear agents, it obtains the optimal revenue.
+In this section, we show that, quite generally, the optimal marginal revenue is a good approximation to the optimal revenue.

 We will give two approaches for approximation bounds.
-The first kind of bound is based on the single-agent problem, i.e., the distribution and type space.
-If we can show that for all allocation constraints, the marginal revenue is a good approximation to the optimal revenue, then the marginal revenue mechanism is a good approximation to the optimal mechanism.
-The second approach will derive bounds from the feasibility constraint.
-Clearly, with no feasibility constraint, marginal revenue maximization is optimal.
-We will show that for matroid environments, it gives a $1 - 1/e$ approximation, and for general downward-closed environments, it gives a $O(\log n)$ approximation.
+The first kind of bound is based on the single-agent problem, i.e., the distribution and type space of each agent: if for all allocation constraints~$\calloc$, the marginal revenue $\MargRev{\calloc}$ is a good approximation to the optimal revenue $\calloc$, then the marginal revenue mechanism is a good approximation to the optimal mechanism.
+The second approach will derive approximation bounds from the feasibility constraint.
+With no feasibility constraint, marginal revenue maximization is optimal; for matroid environments, it remains a $1 - 1/e$ approximation; and for general downward-closed environments with $n$ quasi-linear-preference agents, it gives an $O(\log n)$ approximation.

-Of course, if we are in an environment where our agent-based arguments imply an $\alpha$-approximation and our feasibility-based arguments imply a $\beta$-approximation, the marginal revenue mechanism is in fact a $\min(\alpha,\beta)$-approximation.
-In context-free environments $\alpha = 1$ (and marginal revenue is optimal); the approximation smoothly degrades in $\alpha$ as the environment becomes less context free until it reaches the approximation bound $\beta$ given by the feasibility constraint.
+Of course, if we are in an environment where agent-based arguments imply an $\alpha$ approximation and feasibility-based arguments imply a $\beta$ approximation, the marginal revenue mechanism is in fact a $\min(\alpha,\beta)$ approximation.
+For revenue linear agents, $\alpha = 1$ (and the optimal marginal revenue gives the optimal revenue); the approximation smoothly degrades in $\alpha$ as the environment becomes less revenue linear until it reaches the approximation bound $\beta$ given by the feasibility constraint.